elatov/elatov.github.io/_posts/2023-12-29-kubespray-post-install-operations.md

 ### Changing OS for control plane nodes

 This requires multiple nodes running `etcd`, which is definitely a good idea.
 But I was just running a test cluster and I didn't really want to scale up my `etcd` install.
-Then upgrade the OS and then scale down the `etcd` instance.
-Especially since scaling down the `etcd` instance has a bunch of caveats.
-From the [Replacing a first control plane node](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/nodes.md#replacing-a-first-control-plane-node).
-From the instructions it looks like we need to change the order of the nodes, change some configs..etc etc. So I got a little lazy and I just drained the control plane node and then converted my OS from ubuntu to debian by changing the `/etc/sources.list`.
+Then we need upgrade the OS and then scale down the `etcd` instance.
+Especially since scaling down the `etcd` instance has a bunch of caveats listed in [Replacing a first control plane node](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/nodes.md#replacing-a-first-control-plane-node).
+From the instructions it looks like we need to change the order of the nodes, change some configs..etc etc. So I got a little lazy and I just drained the control plane node and then converted my OS from ubuntu to debian by changing the `/etc/sources.list` repositories.
 There is actually a nice guide at [ubuntu-deluxe](https://github.com/alexmyczko/autoexec.bat/blob/master/config.sys/ubuntu-deluxe) overall it was pretty straight forward and it worked out.

 ## Helping with stuck upgrades